risingwavelabs/risingwave-docs-legacy/docs/transform/emit-on-window-close.md

 GROUP BY window_start;
 ```

-- **Emit immediately:** when each barrier (every 1s by default) passes, the aggregation operator will emit a new `count(*)` result downstream, which is then reflected in the materialized view or outputted to external systems.
+- **Emit on update:** With this policy, the aggregation operator emits a new count(*) result downstream whenever each barrier passes (default interval is 1 second).
+This updated count is then reflected in the materialized view or outputted to external systems.
-- **Emit on window close:** when the watermark defined on `event_time` exceeds the end time of a time window, the aggregation operator emits the final immutable aggregation result downstream.
+- **Emit on window close:** When the watermark defined on event_time surpasses the end time of a time window, the aggregation operator emits the final immutable aggregation result downstream.
+This result represents the complete aggregation for the window and is not subject to further changes.

-RisingWave chooses emit-on-update as the default behavior in order to guarentee consistency between materialized views and base tables.
-This behavior is also consistent with the definition of *view* in SQL.
+RisingWave defaults to the emit-on-update behavior to ensure consistency between materialized views and base tables.
+This choice aligns with the SQL definition of view and helps maintain coherence across the system.

-However, in some situations, we might want to choose emit-on-window-close as the triggering policy for queries.
-Such scenarios include:
+However, in certain scenarios, selecting the emit-on-window-close triggering policy for queries may be more suitable.
+These situations include:

-- The target downstream system of sink is append-only (such as Kafka or S3).
-We want to write into downstream only after the result is finally determined, instead of writing and updating for multiple times.
+- When the downstream system of the sink is append-only, such as Kafka or S3, and we prefer to write the result only once it is finalized, rather than performing multiple writes and updates.
-- Some calculations in the query cannot efficiently perform incremental updates (such as percentile, etc.).
-For better performance, we want only to trigger a calculation when the window closes.
+- When certain calculations in the query cannot efficiently handle incremental updates, such as percentile calculations, and we want to trigger the calculation only when the window closes for better performance.

-To meet these requirements, RisingWave supports turning queries into emit-on-window-close semantics via the `EMIT ON WINDOW CLOSE` clause.
-At the same time, a watermark must be defined on the data source, because this determines when the window can close.
-For more explanation on watermark, please refer to [Watermark](/transform/watermarks.md).
+To fulfill these requirements, RisingWave offers support for transforming queries into emit-on-window-close semantics using the `EMIT ON WINDOW CLOSE` clause.
+Additionally, a watermark must be defined on the data source, as it determines when the window can be closed.
+For a more detailed explanation of watermarks, please refer to [Watermarks](/transform/watermarks.md).

-Taking the above query as an example,
+We can modify the query above to use emit-on-window-close semantics:

 ```sql
 CREATE MATERIALIZED VIEW window_count AS